The 5 Best EV ETFs to Invest in Now

 Another index fund, the iShares IDRV ETF has a lower expense ratio than some of the other EV ETFs on this list.
 In particular, it tracks the NYSE FactSet Global Autonomous Driving and Electric Vehicle Index.
 Because the fund has a clear objective of investing in self-driving technology, the stocks it holds end up having numerous tech companies in their ranks.

-In particular, IDRV invests its $430 million in assets in companies like AMD, Nvidia, and Apple.
+In particular, IDRV has roughly $500 million in assets that’s spread between companies like AMD, Nvidia and Apple.
 Of course, Tesla is also included.
-But it is currently the third-largest holding.
-It also has just under 100 holdings, making this a more well-rounded fund than some of the others on the list.
+But it is currently the fourth-largest holding.
+It also has more than 100 holdings, making this a more well-rounded fund than some of the others on the list.

 Global X Lithium & Battery Tech ETF